France’s National Rally Pulls Ahead in Polls as Marine Le Pen Goes Full Meloni on President Macron

 AP/Thomas Padilla, file

-Leader of the French rightist party National Rally Marine Le Pen, left, and Jordan Bardella, right, on June 2, 2024 at Paris.
+Leader of the National Rally Marine Le Pen and its current president Jordan Bardella during a political meeting on June 2, 2024 at Paris.
 AP/Thomas Padilla, file

 If hell hath no fury like a woman scorned, best look out when that woman happens to be both French and Marine Le Pen.
 The firebrand leader of the National Rally party in the Assemblée Nationale threw a right hook at President Macron — who beat her in France’s two most recent presidential elections — by questioning his capacity to defend the country.